rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 In forthcoming versions of RsyncUI, both methods will be employed.
 However, if Combine is deprecated in the future, it is straightforward to replace it.
 In version 2.1.6, a significant refactoring of code utilizing Combine was implemented.

+#### ChatGPT

+I also asked ChatGPT (by Siri) what is recommende of `NotificationCenter.default.publisher` and  `NotificationCenter.default.addObserver`.
+And ChatGPT responeded:
+.

+*In Swift, using NotificationCenter.default.publisher(for:) with the Combine framework is generally preferred for observing notifications, as it offers a more modern, type-safe, and declarative approach compared to the traditional addObserver method.
+The Combine-based method allows for better memory management and cleaner code, reducing the risk of retain cycles and the need for manual unsubscription.
+For more details, refer to Apple's documentation on NotificationCenter publishers.*

+Until I gain further insights into Apple's future plans for Combine, `NotificationCenter.default.publisher(for:)` remains the preferred solution in RsyncUI.

 #### Combine, Publisher and Asynchronous Execution

 The Combine framework is exclusively utilized within the `Process` object, which is responsible for initiating external tasks,